scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 *"Suppose you are looking for a new house in your neighborhood.
 Given a dataset of previous house sales containing the yard-size `yard`, living area `area`, and number of rooms `rooms` of sold houses and their prices `price`, construct a model to predict the price of a newly advertised house (i.e., you are given only the yard-size, area, and number of rooms).
 Next, you are interested in any house that is available for less than 400.000 euros, and has a yard (i.e., the yard-size is larger than 0)."*

-In this tutorial we will construct a data processing pipeline, including a linear regression model for inference, which given an input vector `(yard,area,rooms)` provide a Boolean value indicating whether or not the house is of interest.
+In this tutorial we will construct a data processing pipeline, including a linear regression model for inference, which given an input vector `(yard,area,rooms)` provide a boolean value indicating whether or not the house is of interest.

 ## 3. Model training
-To create the pipeline, we will first need to create the model that we are using to predict the prices.
+To create the pipeline, we will first need to create the model that we are using to predit the prices.
 The code below opens the data file `houses.csv` and generates the model.
 Note that we preform several steps:

-* We standardize the inputs (thus, for standardization in our pre-processing pipeline we will need the `mean` and `std` of each of the input variables).
+* We standardize the inputs (thus, for destandardization in our pre-processing pipeline we will need the `mean` and `std` of each of the input variables).
 * We log transform the prices (thus, in our post-processing pipeline we will need to transform our inference back to the correct scale).
 * We fit a simple linear regression model (and we store the estimated coefficients for use in our processing pipeline.